IET-OU/open-media-player/README.md

 ## Releases

+### Version 1.3.2
+Release 22 April 2016 /

+* Replicated fixes on mobile version of site
+* Tidied up tab navigation

 ### Version 1.3.1
 Release 31 March 2016 /

 * Automated javascript build process using grunt
 * Switched from closure compiler to uglify for javascript build, issue with display of full screen and caption icons appears to be fixed.

 ### Version 1.3
 Release 11 March 2016 / :